Your museum needs you

-Volunteers are absolutely key to the continued existence of the museum and naturally a warm, friendly welcome awaits.
-Don’t worry, there is no need to have the history of The Royal Corps of Signals at your finger tips or any specialist knowledge – indeed for some volunteers the museum is their very first introduction to The Corps – but if you do have specialist knowledge or experience we’ll put that to good use.
+Volunteers are absolutely key to the continued existence of the museum.
+There is no need to have the history of The Royal Corps of Signals at your finger tips or any specialist knowledge – indeed for some, the museum is their first introduction to The Corps – but if you do have specialist knowledge or experience we’ll put that to good use.

-Volunteering is a great way to use your existing skills, develop new ones and of course meet other like-minded individuals.
+A great way to use your skills, develop new ones and meet like-minded individuals.

 Our team comes from a mix of ages (some as young as 16), backgrounds and experiences.

 For all ages

 Volunteering looks good on a CV and can be the perfect way to develop workplace confidence following a career break or provide a new string to your bow following retirement.
 Volunteering can provide the edge you need – some staff members started out as volunteers prior to applying for and successfully taking up paid positions.
 We offer a limited range of volunteering experiences for students too, so do get in touch.